kdw2060/hassio-custom-cards/grocy-chores-tasks/README.md

 ![](chores-tasks-card.png)

+The card uses the Bulma css framework for the layout and some basic styling.
+As always you can make your own styles with card-mod.
+When you track a chore or complete a task the card will automatically refresh, but this will take some time as the Grocy api works pretty slowly.
+You can also refresh the data manually at any time using the refresh icon

 ## Installation and configuration

 1. This card depends on the accompanying [Grocy api-wrapper](https://github.com/kdw2060/hassio-addons/tree/master/hassio-addon-grocy-api-wrapper) I made, so make sure to install this first.